 Cricut Explore Air 2: Setup & Projects

 Great overview!
-Covers using an iPad, loading in an illustration pen and making two projects: a foil iron-on + a card.
+Covers using an iPad, loading in an illustration pen and two project ideas: a foil iron-on + a card.

 Cutting Vinyl with the Cricut Explore Air 2

-Michelle goes over how to make a personalized mug with the help of a little bit of vinyl.
+Michelle goes over how to make a personalized mug with the help of a little bit of craft vinyl too.

 How To Create a Custom T-Shirt Using Cricut Explore Air 2

 Liz teaches us how to make a custom Disney t-shirt, so cool!